hungthai1401/resume/example/README.md

 ## SKILLS

-- PHP: Advanced - Extensive experience with Laravel framework, proficient in building backend systems and APIs.
+- **PHP**: Advanced - Extensive experience with Laravel framework, proficient in building backend systems and APIs.
-- JavaScript (Vue.js): Advanced - Strong skills in creating interactive, responsive frontend applications using Vue.js.
+- **JavaScript (Vue.js)**: Advanced - Strong skills in creating interactive, responsive frontend applications using Vue.js.
-- Database (MySQL): Intermediate - Well-versed in designing and optimizing relational databases, handling complex queries and data models.
+- **Database (MySQL)**: Intermediate - Well-versed in designing and optimizing relational databases, handling complex queries and data models.
-- Docker/Kubernetes: Intermediate - Proficient in containerizing applications and managing deployments with Kubernetes.
+- **Docker/Kubernetes**: Intermediate - Proficient in containerizing applications and managing deployments with Kubernetes.
-- CI/CD Pipelines: Intermediate - Experienced in designing and implementing CI/CD pipelines using Jenkins to automate testing, building, and deployment processes.
+- **CI/CD Pipelines**: Intermediate - Experienced in designing and implementing CI/CD pipelines using Jenkins to automate testing, building, and deployment processes.
-- Testing Integration: Intermediate - Integrated unit, integration, and end-to-end tests into CI/CD pipelines to ensure high-quality code with every release.
+- **Testing Integration**: Intermediate - Integrated unit, integration, and end-to-end tests into CI/CD pipelines to ensure high-quality code with every release.
-- Version Control: Advanced - Strong command of Git for version control, branching, and merging workflows to manage project code efficiently.
+- **Version Control**: Advanced - Strong command of Git for version control, branching, and merging workflows to manage project code efficiently.

-## LANGUAGES
+- **English**:

-- Reading & Writing: Proficient in reading books and technical documentation in English, as well as writing technical content and reports.
+  - **Reading & Writing**: Proficient in reading books and technical documentation in English, as well as writing technical content and reports.
+  - **Listening & Speaking**:
-- Listening & Speaking: Continuously learning to improve communication, listening, and speaking skills to enhance interaction in professional environments.
+    - Continuously learning to improve communication, listening, and speaking skills to enhance interaction in professional environments.
-- Self-Improvement: Actively engage in activities such as listening to podcasts, watching videos, and participating in conversations to further develop English proficiency.
+    - Actively engage in activities such as listening to podcasts, watching videos, and participating in conversations to further develop English proficiency.

 ## SELF-EVALUATION

-- Disciplined: Maintain strong personal discipline in personal development, managing time, meeting deadlines, and adhering to best practices in all aspects of work.
+- **Disciplined**: Maintain strong personal discipline in personal development, managing time, meeting deadlines, and adhering to best practices in all aspects of work.
-- Responsible with work: Always take full ownership of tasks and ensure they are completed with high quality and on time.
+- **Responsible with work**: Always take full ownership of tasks and ensure they are completed with high quality and on time.
-- Self-study: Continuously improve skills through self-learning and staying updated with the latest technologies and industry trends.
+- **Self-study**: Continuously improve skills through self-learning and staying updated with the latest technologies and industry trends.
-- Teamwork: Collaborate effectively with team members, offering support and guidance when needed to achieve common goals.
+- **Teamwork**: Collaborate effectively with team members, offering support and guidance when needed to achieve common goals.
-- Contributing to the open-source community: Actively contribute to open-source projects, sharing knowledge and helping others grow.
+- **Contributing to the open-source community**: Actively contribute to open-source projects, sharing knowledge and helping others grow.

+## HOBBIES

+- **Coding**: Enjoy coding and building side projects to explore new technologies, experiment with ideas, and enhance skills.
+- **Algorithmic problem-solving**: Engage in solving algorithmic problems on platforms like LeetCode and HackerRank to sharpen problem-solving skills and learn new programming languages.
+- **Taking notes**: Keep detailed notes on new technologies, coding techniques, and best practices to refer back to and share with others.
+- **Reading books**: Enjoy reading books on personal development, technology, and business to gain new knowledge and insights.
+- **Reading technical blogs**: Stay updated with the latest trends, tools, and techniques in software development by reading technical blogs and articles such as Medium, Dev.to, and Substack.
+- **Reading movies**: Relax by watching movies and TV series to unwind and enjoy different genres and stories and improve English listening skills.
+- **Listening to podcasts**: Stay informed on various topics, including technology, business, and personal development, through podcasts.